About the project

 eu-3

-Citizens of the EU should be provided with DNS resolution that adheres to the highest privacy standards, incl all the EU data privacy regulations.
+Citizens of the EU are provided with DNS resolution processed within the EU, to adhere to highest privacy standards, including EU data privacy regulations, such as GDPR.

 eu-4